 It’s vital to hire a lawyer

 Being charged with a criminal offence, especially manslaughter, is a stressful and life-altering experience.
-It is important to seek professional advice from a lawyer about your rights from the beginning.
+It is important to seek professional advice from a lawyer in Newmarket about your rights from the beginning.

 A lawyer can also do much more.
 They can: